-Learn all about synthetic fibres and plastics from Chapter 3 “Synthetic Fibre” of CBSE Class 8 Science.
-The MCQs given in this article are created based on the various concepts covered across this chapter.
-Students who have solved the topic wise CBSE Class 8 Science Chapter 3 Synthetic Fibre Objective Questions with solutions will find it easier to score more marks in the exams.
+Learn all about synthetic fibres and plastics from Chapter 3, “Synthetic Fibre”, of CBSE Class 8 Science.
+The MCQs given in this article are created based on the various concepts covered in this chapter.
+Students who have solved the topic-wise CBSE Class 8 Science Chapter 3 Synthetic Fibre Objective Questions with solutions will find it easier to score more marks in the exams.

-Keeping in mind the fact that the number of MCQs are likely to increase for board exams, we have compiled here the CBSE Class 8 Science Objective Questions, to help the students set the foundation for the subject in higher classes.
+Keeping in mind the fact that the number of MCQs is likely to increase for board exams, we have compiled here the CBSE Class 8 Science Objective Questions to help the students set the foundation for the subject in higher classes.

 The questions asked are framed from these concepts and topics from Chapter 3.
 Find the list of topics below:

 3.6 Plastics and the Environment

 1. Identify the product based on the given features.

 II.
 It has a linear arrangement of monomer units.